VIS4ROB-lab/interday_crop_registration/README.md

 # Repo structure
 This repo includes code for two tasks: crop alignment and train LoFTR for crop images.
 For clarity, we gather the relevant codes in different folders.

 * [dataset](./dataset/): The dataset (except images and depth images) needed to excute the registration pipeline and train LoFTR.
-A script needed to run before retraining LoFTR is also included here.
+Scripts to download addition data, and prepare the datasets for training LoFTR are also included.

 * [crop_alignment](./crop_alignment/): The pipeline to compute 3D models of a crop field and to properly register them.
 Includes the codes of the experiments done in the paper.
 This relies on the repository [Hierarchical_Localization](https://github.com/cvg/Hierarchical-Localization) for performing localization between query and reference images.